Customer Acquisition Strategy for Startups

 Customer Acquisition for BRANDS – Planning

-Customer acquisition for startups starts with planning.
+Customer acquisition for brands starts with planning.
 You need to know who you’re trying to reach, and how you’re going to reach them.
 Will you use social media marketing?
 Invest in PPC ads?
 Put your money into video marketing?
 All of these are important tools and they should all have a place in your strategy.
 In your acquisition plan, you’ll need to focus on the three areas mentioned previously – get, keep and grow.

 Get: This is how you actually get your customers and encourage them to buy your product.
 Often, this is a very challenging step, and it involves understanding your audience.

 Keep: Keep refers to actually keeping your customers, getting them to make repeat purchases rather than having to start over from scratch with a new prospect.
 Churn is expensive, and it costs far less to keep your current customers than to attract new ones.
 Customer retention is your friend.
 Having your audience share customer experiences will help your brand to mature more quickly.

 Grow: Grow refers to building an ongoing relationship with your customers.
 It’s not a once-and-done sort of thing.
 It’s a relationship that stretches out over time, with you fulfilling their needs in an ongoing way.
 This often falls in the category of upsell/cross-sell, since you focus on getting current customers to buy more expensive products—upsell them—or sell complimentary products or services, which is cross-selling.

 Understanding the Customer Journey and Your Customers with Personas

 Customer personas are idealized representations of different segments of your audience.
 Each persona should have a personality, unique motivators, specific character traits and more of one segment of your target audience.
 Use the personas you create to help map out the customer journey through your sales funnel.